Toepfer-Lab/cobramod/README.md

 -   available cross-references

-CobraMod offers user-friendly tracking of the curation process with summary output and log files and customized pathway and flux visualization with [Escher](https://escher.github.io/).
+CobraMod offers user-friendly tracking of the curation process with summary output with log files and customized pathway and flux visualization with [Escher](https://escher.github.io/).

 Installation